seecr/autotest/README.rst

 An example
 ----------

-Autotest has a global root tester that can have an arbitrarily deep and wide tree of child testers.
+Selftest has a global root tester that can have an arbitrarily deep and wide tree of child testers.
 A typical module uses it as follows:

 .. code:: python